min69u/Reforestation/README.md

-## What do you get if you cross a turkey with a ghost?
-A poultry-geist!
+## I have the heart of a lion... and a lifetime ban from the San Diego Zoo.